• Skip to main content

 Toss and garnish

 Finally, to the cooked pasta toss in the pancetta, asparagus, lemon zest and cheese to finish!
-Sprinkle with more parmesan on top to serve.
+Sprinkle with more parmesan on top and cracked black pepper to serve.
 A few red pepper flakes make a great garnish too.

 lots of parmesan on top of pasta